petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md

 **Deprecated:** Unsupported from the next minor version release

 !!! important
-    Plan to stop using deprecated features because their support may cease as early as the next minor release.
+    You should plan to stop using deprecated features because their support may cease as early as the next minor release.
 See [Maintenance Mode and Deprecation Policies](https://help.liferay.com/hc/en-us/articles/360015767952-Maintenance-Mode-and-Deprecation) for details.

 ## Deprecated Feature Availability